Shadowfita/ntlm-server/README.md

 ### Example 2: Next.js Middleware

-A Next.js middleware example that secures routes based on the existence of a userName in the authenticate message.
+A Next.js middleware example that secures routes based on the existence of a userName in the [AuthenticateMessage](https://github.com/Shadowfita/ntlm-server/blob/main/src/messages/ntlm_authenticate_message.ts).
 Caching or cookies should be used to reduce the amount of challenge requests.

 This could be moved to an API endpoint where a library like [ldapts](https://github.com/ldapts/ldapts) could be used to fetch user information from ActiveDirectory.